gbprod/cutlass.nvim/README.md

 But maybe you want to redirect to a specific register, this option allows you to choose the register to use for each action.

-E.g. using configuration above will use `s` register for select, `d` for delete and `c` for change:
+E.g. using configuration below will use `s` register for select, `d` for delete and `c` for change:

 ```lua